farmerconnect/farmerconnect-azure/README.md

 <br />

-This repository holds all the packages that have been standardized inside of FarmerConnect SA on how to use different Azure resources and patterns.
+This repository holds all the packages that have been standardized inside farmer connect on how to use different Azure resources and patterns.

 # FarmerConnect.Azure.Storage